Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 #### Single query on multiple workspaces.

 `additional_workspaces` param can be used to pass a list of workspaces that are included in the query when querying a single query over multiple workspaces.
-These can be qualified workspace names, workspsce Ids or Azure resource Ids.
+These can be qualified workspace names, workspace IDs or Azure resource IDs.
 Note that a primary `workspace_id` must still be provided when querying additional workspaces like in the snippet below.

 ```Python